-In another study, leptin lowering was associated with high levels of ghrelin secretion, but there was a centrally-operating suppression of the expected appetite drive despite increased ghrelin.
+In another study, leptin lowering was associated with high ghrelin secretion levels, but there was a centrally-operating suppression of the expected appetite drive despite increased ghrelin.
 Ghrelin secreted in the stomach mucosa circulates to the brain and crosses the blood-brain-barrier.
-It acts together with locally secreted ghrelin in the hypothalamus to stimulate the NPY and other neurons in the ARC-PVN nucleus to stimulate appetite.
+It acts together with locally secreted ghrelin in the hypothalamus to stimulate the NPY and other neurons in the ARC-PVN nucleus to stimulate the appetite.
 This can be inhibited by Y1 receptor antagonists acting on the NPY neurons.

 Actions of Ghrelin

-There are several notable actions that ghrelin has on a human body:
+There are several notable actions that ghrelin has on the human body:

-- It regulates the blood glucose levels through reduced insulin secretion and by regulating the synthesis and breakdown of glucose and glycogen
+- It regulates the blood glucose levels through reduced insulin secretion and regulates the synthesis and breakdown of glucose and glycogen.

-- It plays a role in regulating bone growth through osteoblast differentiation and proliferation, a role in bone protection, and has an opposing role to leptin in bone metabolism
+- It plays a role in regulating bone growth through osteoblast differentiation and proliferation, a role in bone protection, and an opposing role in bone metabolism.

-When the body is in positive energy balance, ghrelin levels go down, and vice versa in cases of fasting or anorexia nervosa.
-Leptin does exactly the opposite; however, it is not clear whether the primary stimulus is the calorie deprivation or the lower energy stores.
+When the body is in positive energy balance, ghrelin levels go down, and vice versa in fasting or anorexia nervosa.
+Leptin does exactly the opposite; however, it is unclear whether the primary stimulus is calorie deprivation or the lower energy stores.

-In the anorexic eating disorders, the ghrelin levels are chronically raised, which may be due to the negative state of the body’s energy, and are meant to stimulate the appetite to increase body fat percentage.
+In anorexic eating disorders, the ghrelin levels are chronically raised, which may be due to the body’s energy's negative state.
+They are meant to stimulate the appetite to increase body fat percentage.
 Nevertheless, it may also mean that such patients are unresponsive to ghrelin.